OctopusSamples/NDCDevOpsWorkshop/README.md

 ## Octopus Cloud Sign-up

 The first thing we will do, is sign-up for the free Cloud Starter edition for each attendee.
+You can get more details on [Octopus.com](https://octopus.com/docs/octopus-cloud)

 * Browse to <https://octopus.com/>
 * Click Get Started